gotthardp/lorawan-server/README.md

  </li>
  <li>Provides a network management interface.
     <ul>
+    <li>Supports both manual and automatic configuration of TX power and data rate (ADR).</li>
     <li>Monitors the server, gateways and node health status and displays device battery and connection quality indicators.</li>
-    <li>Supports both manual and automatic configuration of TX power and data rate (ADR).</li>
+    <li>Sends health alerts via e-mail or Slack.</li>
     </ul>
  </li>
  <li>Runs on all major operating systems, including Windows, Linux, OS X and Solaris, even on embedded systems like Raspbian, mLinux and other Yocto/OpenEmbedded systems, OpenWrt or in a Docker container.</li>
+ <li>Can establish Clusters for high availability.</li>
  <li>Does not crash as it's implemented in Erlang, which is designed for building fault-tolerant systems.</li>
  <li>Is free, distributed under the MIT license.</li>
 </ul>